Table of Contents

 As we’ve already mentioned a few times, phishing is one of the main ways hackers and cybercriminals do their dirty work.
 For those who don’t know, phishing is when hackers use emails or other disguised messages to look legitimate so that you will willingly hand over sensitive information.
 Other forms of phishing, such as spear phishing, target specific individuals and are often much more personalized, making them more effective.

-Some good examples of phishing attacks can be found below.
-One is made to look like a message from Netflix, and another is designed to look like something from Amazon.
+One good examples of phishing attacks can be made to look like a message from Netflix, and another is designed to look like something from Amazon.
 They show just how good hackers can be at what they do and why they can dupe so many people into handing information over that they should be safeguarding.

 Learning how to spot phishing is a bit of an art, and it takes practice.
 Luckily, to help you, Google has put together this tool to help teach you to spot phishing.
 Play around with it so that the next time a suspicious email comes through, you can spot it.